 Must be removed from use and either repaired by someone competent or disposed of to prevent its further use.
 The item must be labelled with a "DO NOT USE" sticker attached until it is suitably repaired.
-If the item is to be disposed of, the plug must be removed and disposed of safely. g) Fixed Electrical installations h) Record of fixed wire tests
+If the item is to be disposed of, the plug must be removed and disposed of safely.
+A record of any disposals or repairs should be kept with the annual PAT document to clarify this is no longer a risk.

+g) Fixed Electrical installations

 The HSE advises that fixed electrical installations (including the mains system, sockets, lights and heaters provided they have been adequately maintained), should be inspected by a competent person at least every 5 years.
 A more frequent inspection and testing will be necessary if the installations are subject to damage and abuse.
+Items categorised as C1 & C2 must be acted on and an allowance should be made in the budget for these.